gobelinus/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

   right corner of any edX page.

-* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a Facebook or Google account.
+* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, country or region, and :ref:`time zone<Time Zones>`, and to link your edX account to a Facebook or Google account.
 To access your account settings at any time, select the arrow next to your username in the upper right corner of any edX page, and then select **Account Settings**.

 * On your :ref:`profile page<SFD Profile Page>`, you can create a profile that includes an image and biographical information.
 To access your profile at